Monday, September 28, 2015

 Far North Queensland

-Even though the weather conditions were less than ideal with rain overnight for the second time and low cloud and drizzle this morning we decided to venture north across the Daintree River towards Cape Tribulation.
+Even though the weather conditions were less than ideal, with rain overnight for the second time and low cloud and drizzle this morning, we decided to venture north across the Daintree River towards Cape Tribulation.

-Unfortunately we were unable to capture this on film, but several kilometres after leaving the park this morning, we encountered a mother pig and five piglets who ran out onto the highway from a field of sugar cane.
-They stopped in the middle of the road before continuing across into another field of cane on the other side of the road.
+Tomorrow is our last day at Wonga Beach, but we plan to head south to Port Douglas for their Sunday markets.
+Unfortunately, we were unable to film it.
+Still, several kilometres after leaving the park this morning, we encountered a mother pig and five piglets that ran out onto the highway from a sugar cane field.
+They stopped in the middle of the road before crossing into another cane field on the other side.

-The 'bouncing stones' near Thornton Beach are still there but the signs have been removed and I understand it has something to do with being an aboriginal secret site.
+The 'bouncing stones' near Thornton Beach are still present, but the signs have been removed, which I understand is due to it being an Aboriginal secret site.
 The stones bounced just like tennis balls.
+We stopped briefly to take a photo of tea that is grown in the Daintree.
+Tea has been cultivated here since 1978 and is grown without the use of pesticides.

 St Mary's Church